cmicheletti/ThresholdAgeMode/README.md

 # On the relationship between life expectancy, modal age at death, and the threshold age of the life table entropy

 Supporting information for the paper *On the relationship between life expectancy, modal age at death, and the threshold age of the life table entropy* by Chiara MICHELETTI and Francisco VILLAVICENCIO, published in Demographic Research as part of the special collection in memory of James W. Vaupel.
+All the analyses are performed with the open-source statistical software R (version 4.4.1).

 This repository contains the following files and folders:
 * ThresholdAgeMode.R: R code to reproduce all the results and figures from the paper.